- A Theology of Strategy Development

 - A group discernment process to be clear on what people understand God’s call to a ministry is.
 The output will be a set of strategic statements.

 - A theory of change to make explicit what your ministry believes about how the mission can be accomplished.
 For example, sociologists have studied how people change their worldview and religion.
 Evangelism ministries will want to know about this.
 Others have studied how people escape poverty.
 Inner city ministries will find lots of good program ideas in this research.
-The goal of developing a theory of change is to understand what your ministry can do to bring about the change that their mission requires.
+The goal of developing a theory of change is to understand the factors that must be considered for your ministry to be able to make the changes it wants to make.

 - A theory of change is also a specific form of a logic model that “connects the dots” and shows how and why your ministry’s activities (its programs) will ultimately result in fulfilling the ministry’s mission.
 The initiatives column in the theory of change will be the broad strategic initiatives that will lead to mission progress (and maybe even mission fulfillment).